Car-Sharing Point-Earning|The Real Win Is Choosing a Service Usable in Your Area and Driving Safely; Enrollment/Payment Cashback Rides on Top

 Car-sharing services like Times Car, Careco, and Mitsui's car share are a category where membership registration (enrollment) is sometimes a point-site offer.
 For those who don't own a car and use one only when needed, you can take the offer at enrollment, then pay the monthly fee or usage fee with a cashback method and earn a bit each time you drive.
 You often compare several services, so routing those enrollment applications pays off.
 Offers that pay "just for registration" in particular are easy to take.

 But the most important thing in this category isn't cashback — it's choosing a service and plan that's usable in your area, and driving safely.
 Enrolling in a service you don't use for the cashback means paying just the monthly fee for nothing.
 The number of nearby stations (where you pick up the car), whether there's a monthly fee, and the fee structure differ greatly by service, so judging whether you'll truly use it in your area and whether it's easy to use is the premise.
 Driving also carries safety and responsibility, and you need to understand the coverage and response for accidents and trouble.
 Points are purely a bonus that makes "the enrollment and payment for a service you use anyway" a bit cheaper.
-This article organizes car-sharing point-earning in the order "choose a service you use in your area," "car-sharing vs. car rental," "safe driving and accident response," and "earn cashback on the usage fee," putting usability and safety first.
+This article organizes car-sharing point-earning in the order "choose a service you use in your area," "car-sharing vs. car rental," "how to choose by use case," "safe driving and accident response," and "earn cashback on the usage fee," putting usability and safety first.
 For car rental see the car rental guide, for gasoline the gasoline guide, and for cars in general the car guide.

 Breakdown of what you gain with car-sharing